 There are some great books in Hope's downstairs library for spiritual considerations.
 Feel free to browse and borrow.
 Just sign the card on the inside of the cover or write a note.

 Lutheran's Connect Devotional Website

-Archived devotionals can be located at the right side of the site
+Archived devotionals can be located at the bottom of the site

 Meditations and opportunities for discussion offered by the leaders of the Lutheran, United Church, Presbyterian Church and Anglican Church leaders.